 SUMANT KOWSHIK is VP of product at Personify Inc., where his teams created imaging and computer vision technology and video apps for depth (3D) cameras on PCs, mobiles, and immersive platforms like VR/AR.

-Sumant Kowshik and Nick Timmons work at Personify.com.
-They have developed technology to remove a user’s background from their webcam and project the user’s image on their screen in real time.
-So if you’re giving an online training or presentation, you can actually stand in front of your slides as if you were presenting on stage in person.
-The effect is dramatically more engaging.
+NICK TIMMONS is the director of sales at Inc.Personify Inc., where they’ve developed technology to remove a user’s background from their webcam and project the user’s image on their screen in real time.
 When they started, they recruited new hires from the local university.
-As people grew older, they wanted to move to new locations and the company wanted to support that.
+As people grew older, they wanted to move to new locations – and the company wanted to support that.
 Their company has teams in the United States and Vietnam.

 Their tips for working remotely:

 - Treat teams in different locations as equals.